h33p/dragonskulle/README.md

 # UoB Dragonskulle Team Project

-This repository is for the University of Birmingham Computer Science team project codenamed Germany.
+This repository is for the University of Birmingham Computer Science team project named Hex Wars.
 It is a Vulkan and Java powered game.

 Compiling is done with the power of maven build system.